pixelfear/EE-SafeCracker-HTML5-Attributes/readme.md

-# SafeCracker Data Attributes
+# SafeCracker HTML5 Attributes

-If you need to use `data-foo="bar"` on your SafeCracker forms.
-Natively, it isn't supported and this extension patches it.
+Natively, SafeCracker doesn't support HTML5 attributes on it's form tag.

+This extension allows you to use `data-foo="bar"`, `autocomplete="no"` and `novalidate="novalidate"`.